 Koh Lipe, Thailand

 The only place we have visited that would rival El Nido in raw beauty it would be Koh Lipe.
 The furthest south island in all of Thailand, Koh Lipe is a paradise on earth.
 Quiet and clean with a good beach vibe this island is always a contender for our favorite place on earth.
 Throw in some amazing green curry and forget about it.
 It’s a place you’ll never want to leave.
-Make sure to check out our ultimate Koh Lipe Guide, and if you are on a budget our $30 a day guide!
+Make sure to check out our ultimate Koh Lipe Guide.

 Machu Picchu, Peru